-- 1. Receives the concept plan and costings for the proposed redesign of the layout of the Northam Library; - 2.
-Does not undertake any internal remedial works to the Northam library to make it more accessible, due to the Councils current financial limitations; - 3.
+1. Receives the concept plan and costings for the proposed redesign of the layout of the Northam Library;

+- 2. Does not undertake the internal remedial works identified in the Parry & White Architects design to the Northam library to make it more accessible due to their being insufficient provision in the current budget; - 3.
 Refers the full scope of the project to the 2020/21 draft budget for consideration, - 4.
 Authorises the Chief Executive Officer to seek grant funding for the project, in the context of point 3 of this decision of Council.